+Act No. LXXVIII of 1997. on the protection and configuration of built environments in the context of communal development and environment planning states general guidelines and requirements so that environmental quality is not deteriorated as an effect of communal development and environmental planning.
+The Act prescribes that during the conversion and protection of built environments, public involvement and public scrutiny must be made possible before decisions of public effect and during their execution.
+The information of involved parties must be taken care of, and they must be allowed the possibility of submitting suggestions and opinion forming.
+Furthermore, the Act states, that it is the Mayor’s duty to insure the publicity of environmental development assets, and the publication of such assets on the municipality’s website, if the technical conditions permit it.

+119. The government decree No 314/2012.
+(XI.8) on settlement development concept, integrated urban development strategy, measures of urban planning and on certain legal instruments of urban planning defines that the consultation procedure of the settlement development concept, integrated urban development strategy and the measures with the habitants, with advocacy, civil and business organizations, and churches must take place according to the rules of partnership reconciliation.
+These rules are defined by the municipalities individuate taking into consideration the regulations of the Act No. LXXVIII. of 1997. and the Government Decree No. 314/2012.
+(XI.
+8.) concerning publicity.
+Amongst the rules of partnership consultation must be specified the informing method and measures of the concerned participants, the documenting and registration mode of the proposals, opinions; the justification method of the non-accepted proposals and opinions, their order of documentation and register; the provisions assuring the publicity on the accepted concept, strategy and urban planning instruments.

 20. Opportunities for public participation in the preparation of environmental policies

-94. The main bodies of institutionalized public participation are described under point 22 .
+120. The main bodies of institutionalized public participation are described under point 30.
 Among these bodies an outstanding role is played by the Hungarian National Council on the Environment which, in accordance with the Environment Act, is an advisory, reviewing and consulting body to the Government.

-Open public participation is enabled through public consulting.
-In addition to the formal consulting procedures relating to draft legislation, the ministry responsible for the environment prepares and submits for approval major draft environmental policy documents through extensive consultation.
+121. Open public participation is enabled through public consulting.
+In addition to the formal consulting procedures relating to draft legislation - the ministry responsible for the environment prepares and submits for approval major draft environmental policy documents through extensive consultation.

-95. The 6 year National Environmental Programme provides a comprehensive framework for Hungary’s environmental policy objectives and measures.
-The draft third National Environmental Programme (III.
+122. The 6 year National Environmental Programme provides a comprehensive framework for Hungary’s environmental policy objectives and measures.
+The third National Environmental Programme (III.
 NKP) for the period 2009-2014 was prepared in cooperation with ministries, experts, scientific, NGO and professional organisations.
 In the course of administrative and public consultations, in addition to the ministries and government agencies, approximately 150 institutions and organisations received the draft in a targeted form.
 The National Inter-Ministerial Committee of the National Environmental Programme and its subcommittees also received the draft for review.
 Upon commencement of administrative consultations, the draft was also accessible on the website of the ministry responsible for the environment, where comments were received.

 A Strategic Environmental Assessment was also carried out in relation to III.
 NKP; in the course of public consultations, over 300 organisations and institutions received III.
 NKP and its environmental assessment.
 The received comments and proposals significantly contributed to the finalisation of the National Environmental Programme which was adopted by Parliament by decision 96/2009 (XII.
 9.)
 OGY.
+The Programme is available from the web-site of the ministry responsible for environment issues.